Tiger the Wanderer is a cartoon.

 Speaking of numbly, I realize Fiora’s been letting me do the talking for both of us.
 She digs half-heartedly, taking all this in.

 Bacon jumps back into events.
 “Then we attacked.
 Well, I didn’t, I swore my oath of peace just last year.
-So I tried to help our children.
+So I tried to help our kids.
 I packed in our strongest ward and got all of us under it.
 We carried it into the walls there, where we were out of the way.”
 He waves vaguely into the fallen rubble of the ancient monastery.

 He looks sharply at me.
 “We made it!” he claims defensively.
 Then he sags, eyes shifting to the rows of his fallen flock.
 “They dinn’t.”